ejmeitz/SimpleCrystals.jl/README.md

 </table>

 #### Other 3D Structrues
-Diamond and HCP are also implemented as part of the API, but other non-bravais crystals can be created.
+Diamond and HCP are also implemented as part of the API:
 <table>
     <tr>
         <td align="center">Diamond</td>